joeypizzas/odin-calculator/planning.md

     - Starting with 0 and then using some operation to move to a different number from that.
 IE 0 + 3 should equal 3.
     - Clicking multiple operators in a row to start.
     - fix size of 0 button.
+    - buttons don't work if first number entered is zero.